 If you know you’ll only need the equipment for a few days, weeks, or months, then a short-term rental, core facility, or CRO will make the most sense for your business.
 But, if you plan on using the equipment for an extended period—say, two to five years—long-term rentals are going to be your best solution.

-Rather than spend an exorbitant amount of money on short-term rentals over a long period of time, take advantage of Excedr’s leasing program.
+Rather than work with a shady rental company or equipment dealer and spend an exorbitant amount of money on short-term rentals over a long period of time, take advantage of our leasing program’s founder-friendly terms.

 Whatever type of lab instrument or system you’re interested in—be it a mass spectrometer, PCR system, flow cytometer, HPLC system, low-temp freezers, or something else—our leasing program provides long-term rentals in the form of an operating lease.

-Operating leases provide greater flexibility to companies as you can replace or update their equipment more often, depending on the length of your lease.
+Operating leases are an excellent type of equipment financing that can provide greater flexibility to small business owners and startup founders.
+You can replace or update their equipment more often, depending on the length of your lease.
 This reduces the risk of obsolescence you face when actually purchasing lab equipment.
-Accounting for an operating lease is generally simpler as well, and the lease payments can even be tax-deductible*.